• Skip to primary navigation

 Jill Colonna

-Rhubarb and Custard baked cheesecake has a French sablé breton butter biscuit base and decorated with strawberries
+Baked Rhubarb and Custard cheesecake with a French sablé breton butter biscuit base and decorated with rhubarb chips and strawberries.
+The base can also be made with petit beurre biscuits or Graham crackers without pre-baking - see notes.

 Print Recipe Pin Recipe